kyma-project/kyma/resources/monitoring/charts/alert-rules/README.md

 3. Configure the **data. alert.rules** parameter in the [kyma-rules.yaml](templates/kyma-rules.yaml) file.

 The example shows a sample configuration for an alert rule.
-The rule activates the alarm when a Pod is not running.
+This rule activates the alarm when a Pod is not running.

 ```yaml
 {{ define "unhealthy-pods-rules.yaml.tpl" }}